Trucking Insurance Online

 As a semi-truck driver, you spend long hours behind the wheel to make a living, hours that carry you miles away from the comforts of home and family.
 You make sure your rig is in good running shape, you know your inspections are done correctly and kept up to date, and you know that when you buckle up to leave home you fully expect to be returning to your family safe and sound at the end of the run.

-Besides the fact that truck insurance is required for owner-operators, it is an absolute necessity for the protection of the driver as well as the trucking companies that they work for.
+Besides the fact that truck insurance is required for owner-operators, it is an absolute necessity for the protection of the driver as well as the transportation companies that they work for.

 The insurance needs of a trucker can be very complex.